First-Timer’s Guide to San Rafael

 Thousands of visitors come to Marin County each year to see the futuristic Frank Lloyd Wright-designed Marin County Civic Center.
-It was Wright’s last major commission and is...[Learn More]
+It was Wright’s last major commission and...[Learn More]

 Falkirk, an 1888 Queen Anne-style Victorian building is the former home of shipping magnate Robert Dollar.
-The 17-room mansion was purchased by the community in 1974 to be...[Learn More]
+The 17-room mansion was purchased by the community in 1974 to...[Learn More]

 Art Works Downtown Inc. is a premier nonprofit art center in a 40,000 sq.ft historic building in the heart of downtown San Rafael on Fourth Street.
 Featuring 4...[Learn More]